Integrable measure equivalence and rigidity of hyperbolic lattices: Introduction and statement of the main results

 \subsection{Introduction}

 \emph{Measure equivalence} is an equivalence relation on groups, introduced by Gromov~\cite{gromov-invariants} as a measure-theoretic counterpart to quasi-isometry of finitely generated groups.
 It is intimately related to \emph{orbit equivalence} in ergodic theory, to the theory of von Neumann algebras, and to questions in descriptive set theory.
-The study of rigidity in measure equivalence or orbit equivalence goes back to Zimmer's paper~\cite{zimmer-csr}, which extended Margulis' superrigidity of higher rank lattices~\cite{Margulis:1974:ICM} to the context of \emph{measurable cocycles} and applied it to problems of orbit equivalence.
+The study of rigidity in measure equivalence or orbit equivalence goes back to Zimmer's paper~\cite{zimmer-csr}, which extended Margulis' superrigidity of higher rank lattices~\cite{Margulis:1974:ICM} to the context of \emph{measurable cocycles} and applied it to prove \emph{strong rigidity} phenomena in \emph{orbit equivalence} setting.
+In the same paper \cite[\S 6]{zimmer-csr} Zimmer poses the question of whether these strong rigidity for orbit equivalence results extend to lattices in rank one groups $G\not\simeq \rmPSL_2(\bbR)$; and in \cite{zimmer-foliatedmostow} and later in a joint paper with Pansu \cite{pansu+zimmer} obtained some results under some restrictive geometric condition.

 The study of measure equivalence and related problems has recently experienced a rapid growth, with~\cites{FurmanOEw,FurmanME, Gaboriau-cost,gaboriau-l2,MonodShalom,hjorth, Ioana+Peterson+Popa,popa-betti,popa:wI,popa:wII, popa-cocycle, popa-spectralgap,Kida:thesis,Kida:ME,ioana} being only a partial list of important advances.
 We refer to~\cites{Shalom:2005ECM,Popa:ICM,Furman:MGT} for surveys and further references.
 One particularly fruitful direction of research in this area has been in obtaining the complete description of groups that are measure equivalent to a given one from a well understood class of groups.
 This has been achieved for lattices in simple Lie groups of higher rank~\cite{FurmanME}, products of hyperbolic-like groups~\cite{MonodShalom}, mapping class groups~\cite{Kida:thesis,Kida:ME, Kida:OE}, and certain amalgams of groups as above~\cite{Kida:amalgamated}.
 In all these results, the measure equivalence class of one of such groups turns out to be small and to consist of a list of "obvious" examples obtained by simple modifications of the original group.
 This phenomenon is referred to as~\emph{measure equivalence rigidity}.
 On the other hand, the class of groups measure equivalent to lattices in $\rmSL_2(\bbR)$ is very rich: it is uncountable, includes wide classes of groups and does not seem to have an explicit description (cf.~\cites{Gaboriau:2005exmps,bridson}).